bobocode-breskul/bibernate-usage-example/README.md

 # Bibernate Usage Example
-This is an example of working bibernate appliction.
+This is an example of working Bibernate appliction.

 ## Getting Started